 1. Cut down on waste

-The simplest method to reduce your waste while travelling is to take the time to recycle your items.
+The simplest method to reduce your waste while traveling is to take the time to recycle your items.
 If there is no recycling bin around, take the opportunity to hold onto your items and find the proper disposal bins.
 This seemingly effortless task has an enormous impact on our planet.
-Simple tips like using reusable water bottles and containers can go a long way in reducing waste while travelling!
+Simple tips like using reusable water bottles and containers can go a long way in reducing waste while traveling!